LIKO-12/Documentation/docs/how_to_install_liko-12.md

 1. Download the Linux .AppImage (`..._Linux_x86_64.AppImage`)
 2. Make it executablewith `chmod u+x LIKO-12_..._Linux_x86_64.AppImage`
-3. If you want to enable HTTPS support, install the `luasec` package (either with your system package manager or [LuaRocks](https://luarocks.org/));
+3. If you want to enable HTTPS support, install the `lua-sec` package (either with your system package manager or [LuaRocks](https://luarocks.org/));
    otherwise you can skip this
 4. Execute the AppImage with `./LIKO-12_..._Linux_x86_64.AppImage`

-> If you cannot install `luasec` for any reason, you can install `libcurl` as a
+> If you cannot install `lua-sec` for any reason, you can install `libcurl` as a
 > replacement

 ## macOS